GNOME/gtk-osx/README.md

 gtk-osx-setup.sh will also copy /usr/bin/bash to $DEVPREFIX/bin and jhbuildrc-gtk-osx will set $SHELL to that path to work around SIP.

-After running new-setup.sh you should initialize everything by running `jhbuild shell`.
+After running gtk-osx-setup.sh you should initialize everything by running `jhbuild shell`.
 The first time you do so it will offer to build
 Python 3.6.6 and setup a virtual environment with pyenv.
 Accept the offer (you can just het <enter>).
 After it's done you'll be in your jhbuild shell.